 Origins and characteristics of Cannabis Indica

-Differences in effects on the body
+Differences in terms of effects on the body

-Common Uses of Sativa and Indica
+Common uses of Sativa and Indica

 Role of terpenes and cannabinoids